dannyhope/uxbrighton/_posts/2017-07-11-JTBD-Workshop.md

 > Really insightful workshop.
 It was useful to have practical examples rather than just an overview —Tracy Godding

+> Seriously impressed by the standard of delivery and quality of teaching during this session.
+I have to be fairly well-versed in psychological theories due to working with psychologists on a day-to-day basis in my job, but the insight into how to apply theories to UX was absolutely invaluable.
+Also as someone who teaches sessions on a regular basis, I have to say that the teaching was inspirational!
+-Fiona MacNeill

+> A fast paced really insightful day.
+Definitely worth attending!
+I would recommend to anyone interested in user experience and psychology.
+-Sophie Harper

+> I really enjoyed Joe's workshop on Psychology for Design.
+We learnt theories, processes and research methods.
+And it wasn't long until we were applying them in practice; to collaborate, create and evaluate designs for a better user experience.
+-Nirmal Dhiman

 ## Organisers